DanielMazurkiewicz/WebAI/README.md

   // normalization code
   return [ /* 0 , 1 , 0.5  .... */ ];
 }
+/*
+  function can return:
+    * array of numbers,
+    * typed array,
+    * object - if provided, then its properties values should be arrays that will be passed directly to named pipes on input layer where names will correspond to named properties, all values that will be not in object will be passed to unnamed pipes and input layer in order of appearance
+    * array of mixed above - will be automatically unwrapped to single array

+  Examples:
+    * return { imageData: [...], coordinates: [0, 0]};  // can return just an object
+    * return [{ imageData: [...], coordinates: [0, 0]}, [0, 0, [1]], 0, 0, 0.6]; // or mixed data
+*/

 const normalizeOutput = output => { // normalize output data to expected data range: 0 ..
 1
   // normalization code